Student debt help, $15 minimum wage part of new state union pacts

 Simonson sits on a House-Senate legislative panel that will consider the contracts.
 He said the base raises sound fair.

-“Any wage increases in the area of 2 and 3 percent right now, the way the economy is, seems to be where I would call the norm,” Simonson said.
+“Any wage increases in the area of two and three percent right now, the way the economy is, seems to be where I would call the norm,” Simonson said.
 “So, I don’t think it’s outside the scope of what’s reasonable.”

 Employees who belong to both unions will see their health costs rise a bit.